Earning your bachelor's in marketing opens up a world of new possibilities.

 This course prepares students to analyze consumer purchasing behavior as it relates to the development of marketing mix programs.
-Important considerations include economic, psychological, cultural, cognitive, and social factors (This course is also offered through CBE.
+Important considerations include economic, psychological, cultural, cognitive, and social factors.
+Focus will include a review of the impact of digital marketing on consumer purchasing.
+(This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course provides an analysis of product and brand management as applied to goods and services.
 Students will be prepared to create value to targeted customers via ideation, planning/design, and implementation of successful product and brand development strategies.
 Brand elements will be analyzed for effectiveness.

-This course introduces the field of advertising and public relations.
-Topics include media relations, media buying, determining appropriate media, promotions, public relations, and publicity development tools.
-Students also examine methods for improving customer satisfaction, relationship-building strategies, and ethics in advertising and public relations.
+This course introduces the field of advertising, public relations, and the use of digital marketing.
+Topics include media relations, media buying, determining appropriate media, promotions, public relations, and publicity-development tools.
+Students examine methods for improving customer satisfaction, relationship-building strategies, and ethics in advertising and public relations.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

-This course provides a conceptual framework for marketing internationally.
-Students explore development of international marketing programs as well as the various macroenvironmental factors that affect decision making in an international setting.
-This course also presents a multicultural view of marketing including the differences across diverse consumer segments to influence future consumption.
+This course provides a conceptual framework for marketing internationally using both traditional and digital marketing methods.
+Students explore development of international marketing programs, as well as the various macroenvironmental factors that affect decision-making in an international setting.
+Additionally, a multi-cultural view of marketing will look at differences across diverse consumer segments to influence future consumption.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course provides the student with a theoretical and application-oriented understanding of the internet marketplace and its role in an overall marketing strategy.
 The course examines the vital daily functions a company performs with regards to digital marketing, to include email marketing, social media, mobile marketing, video marketing, and display advertising.
 Additionally, this course provides a basic understanding of how to measure the effectiveness of, and assess ethical issues associated with, digital marketing.